Theatre and Performance

 Breadth Requirements: Arts, Literature and Language

-Note: Enrollment priority is given to students enrolled in either Major or Minor program in Theatre and Performance
+Note: Enrolment priority is given to students enrolled in either Major or Minor program in Theatre and Performance

 THRC30H3 - Theatrical Design